-ADVISORY: WELD-010; eligibility for ENGL-095 and MATH-012.
+ADVISORY: WELD-010; eligibility for ENGL-095 and MATH-

-This course is designed for intermediate welding students.
-Training with different electrodes is conducted to allow a student to obtain the necessary skills to pass visual inspection and a break test.
-This course covers Shielded Metal Arc Welding on T-Joints (fillet welds) in all positions with E7018.
-Additional training with oxyacetylene torch cutting is included as well as instruction in plasma arc cutting.
+This lab course is designed for intermediate Shielded Metal Arc Welding (SMAW) students.
+Training with different electrodes is conducted to allow a student to obtain the necessary skills to pass visual inspection and a fillet-break test.
+This course covers Shielded Metal Arc Welding on T-Joints (fillet welds) in all positions with E7018 as well as plasma arc cutting techniques and practice.
 May not be repeated.
-SC
+LR